This list is representative of the nature and number of electives offered each year.

 Professor Richard R. Townsend

 This course is designed to help managers make better investment and financing decisions in entrepreneurial settings.
 All stages of the process, from startup to harvest will be covered.
-Many of the cases discussed will concern technology-based businesses, though the emphasis is on gaining insights into entrepreneurial finance, not technology per se.
 The course addresses key questions that challenge all involved in new ventures: how much money can and should be raised; when should it be raised and from whom; what is a reasonable valuation of the company; and how should funding, employment contracts and exit decisions be structured.
 In addition, the course includes an analysis of the venture capital industry.
-The course is aimed at students who are considering a career as an entrepreneur or venture capitalist.
+Top-tier VCs and high-profile serial entrepreneurs typically join the class as guest speakers.

 FIELD STUDY IN PRIVATE EQUITY AND GROWTH VENTURES (FSPE)